 I’ve always loved Matthew 11:28-30.
 When we come to Jesus He gives us rest.
 We don’t have to work for our salvation, or worry, or wonder if we’re saved, we just rest in Him, connect to Him, and learn from Him…for the “rest” of our lives.

 Later, Jesus healed a man who was demon-possessed, and the Pharisees accused Christ of casting out demons by the ruler of the demons, Beelzebub.
 Jesus explained to them that a house divided against itself cannot stand, if Satan fought himself, he would be foolish.
-No, this is Spirit of God, this is the Kingdom of God, this is the Son of God who is binding the enemy that He might plunder his goods.
+No, this is the Spirit of God, this is the Kingdom of God, this is the Son of God who is binding the enemy that He might plunder his goods.
 The truth is, Satan has kidnapped mankind, the people are in his house.
-What Jesus is doing is binding him, tying him up; and Jesus rescues those who were kidnapped, one-by-one.
+What Jesus is doing is binding him, tying him up and rescuing those who were kidnapped, one-by-one.

-O Lord, help us, empower us to do the same, please help us to rescue those who are held captive by Satan.
+O Lord, help us, empower us to do the same; please help us to rescue those who are held captive by Satan.

 Jesus warned the Pharisees that they were on the verge of committing the unpardonable sin.
 They were resisting the Holy Spirit who testifies of Christ.
 How important it is that we listen intently to the voice of the Holy Spirit.
-These men were against Christ, they were bad trees with rotten fruit, their words were wrong and wicked because their hearts were dark and dirty, “…for out of the abundance of the heart the mouth speaks.”
-But one day, they (and all of us) will give an account for every word we speak (12:36).
+These men were against the Christ, they were bad trees with rotten fruit, their words were wrong and wicked because their hearts were dark and dirty, “…for out of the abundance of the heart the mouth speaks.”
+But one day, they (and all of us) will give an account for every idle word we speak (12:36).
 Heavy!